Advertisement

 Melena is a symptom, not a condition, and can be caused by many different things.
 Anything that causes bleeding into the GI or gastrointestinal tract, or swallowing large amounts of blood could cause this.
 Conditions that may cause melena include:

-If you think your cat has melena, speak to a vet as soon as you can, as many of these causes need urgent medical treatment.
+If you think your cat has melena, speak to a vet as soon as possible, as many of these causes need urgent medical treatment.

 What causes melena stools?